hashicorp/terraform-provider-google/website/docs/r/certificate_manager_certificate.html.markdown

 <a name="nested_self_managed"></a>The `self_managed` block supports:

 * `certificate_pem` -
-  (Required)
+  (Optional, Deprecated)
-  The certificate chain in PEM-encoded form.
+  **Deprecated** The certificate chain in PEM-encoded form.
   Leaf certificate comes first, followed by intermediate ones if any.
   **Note**: This property is sensitive and will not be displayed in the plan.

 * `private_key_pem` -
-  (Required)
+  (Optional, Deprecated)
+  **Deprecated** The private key of the leaf certificate in PEM-encoded form.
+  **Note**: This property is sensitive and will not be displayed in the plan.

+* `pem_certificate` -
+  (Optional)
+  The certificate chain in PEM-encoded form.
+  Leaf certificate comes first, followed by intermediate ones if any.

+* `pem_private_key` -
+  (Optional)
   The private key of the leaf certificate in PEM-encoded form.
-  **Note**: This property is sensitive and will not be displayed in the plan.

 <a name="nested_managed"></a>The `managed` block supports: